 The best fat bikes are cartoon-looking mountain bikes with huge tractor type balloon tyres.
 If you fancy one, here's what you need to know.

 Imagine a mountain bike coming to life off a cartoonist’s drawing board.
 Well that’s a fat bike.
 Massive balloon tyres deliver gobs of grip and a sasquatch-size footprint in the dirt.
-The large tyre air volume makes them surprisingly comfortable, even without suspension, and that means the frames can be simpler with less to go wrong.
+The large air volume in the tyres also makes them surprisingly comfortable, even without suspension, and that means the frames can be simpler with less to go wrong.
 Once you’ve tried fat, there’s no going back, or so they say.

 The general tyre width window on fat bikes is 4in to 5in.
 Typically and historically speaking, the rim size is usually 26in.
 But there are now 27.5in rim fat bikes coming out.
 And, as ever with fat bikes, there are folk who have gone OTT and made 29in fat bikes.
 It’s arguably best to ignore rim size for now.
 Tyre width is far more important with fat bikes.